Composable Security in the Bounded-Quantum-Storage Model

 Presented at the International Colloquium on Automata, Languages and Programming

-We present a simplified framework for proving sequential composability in the quantum setting.
-In particular, we give a new, simulation-based, definition for security in the bounded-quantum-storage model, and show that this definition allows for sequential composition of protocols.
-Damgard et al. (FOCS '05, CRYPTO '07) showed how to securely implement bit commitment and oblivious transfer in the bounded-quantum-storage model, where the adversary is only allowed to store a limited number of qubits.
+We give a new, simulation-based, definition for security in the bounded-quantum-storage model, and show that this definition allows for sequential composition of protocols.
+Damgård et al. (FOCS ’05, CRYPTO ’07) showed how to securely implement bit commitment and oblivious transfer in the bounded-quantum-storage model, where the adversary is only allowed to store a limited number of qubits.
 However, their security definitions did only apply to the standalone setting, and it was not clear if their protocols could be composed.
-Indeed, we first give a simple attack that shows that these protocols are not composable without a small refinement of the model.
-Finally, we prove the security of their randomized oblivious transfer protocol in our refined model.
-Secure implementations of oblivious transfer and bit commitment then follow easily by a (classical) reduction to randomized oblivious transfer.
+Indeed, we show that these protocols are not composable in our framework without a small refinement.
+We then prove the security of their randomized oblivious transfer protocol with our refinement.
+Secure implementations of oblivious transfer and bit commitment follow easily by a (classical) reduction to randomized oblivious transfer.